|Buy from US||Buy from UK||Buy from DE||Buy from IT||Buy from FR||Buy from ES||Buy from JP|

 Note: When uploading the program, the bluetooth switch beside the bluetooth of the balancing car needs to be put to “OFF”, because the uploading program uses serial communication, occupying the digital port 0 (RX), 1 (TX), so when uploading the program can not be followed by Bluetooth module.
 Put the bluetooth switch to “ON” after the program is uploaded.

-We are looking for some one who will be intrested in developing iOS app for Balanbot.
+We are looking for some one who will be interested in developing iOS app for Balanbot.

 What is really important is, we must be open for everyone.
 Open the hardware and open the software.